Alfresco/docs-alfresco/insight-engine/latest/concepts/solradmin-left.md

 ---
-author: Alfresco Documentation
-source:
+title: Solr Admin UI - left panel
 ---

-# Solr Admin UI - left panel

 The left-side of the Solr Admin screen is a menu under the Solr logo that provides the navigation through the screens of the UI.
 The first set of links are for system-level information and configuration, and provide access to Logging, Core Admin and Java Properties, among other things.